Consensys/quorum-aws/README.md

 - `./build && ./push`

+#### Building issues
+Error 137 is generally a sign that you should configure Docker with more memory.

 ### A note on how we are using Terraform

 In order to manage terraformed infrastructure across different regions and clusters, instead of using the `terraform` binary directly, we use (symlinks to) a wrapper script (around the `terraform` binary) to automatically set variables and state output locations per environment.
 Take a look inside `terraform/bin` to see how this works: